K-log/SOS-Project/journal.md

   - Now working on getting combat animations to work.

 ### Week 4
+  - Figured out how to do most of the combat for the player so now just working on making all the player's combat animations
 ### Week 5
 ### Week 6
 ### Week 7